A look back at Phil Taylor's dominance of the PDC World Darts Championship

 By Raz Mirza

 Phil Taylor has been the powerful force as well as the immovable object when it comes to planet darts.
-With his final World Championship on the horizon, we've delved into the archives to relive his remarkable achievements.
+Now with his final World Championship at an emotional end, Sky Sports' Raz Mirza has delved into the archives to relive his remarkable achievements.

-Taylor has dominated the darting landscape for decades, but his time at the top of the tungsten ladder will come to an end after this year's tournament at Alexandra Palace.
+Taylor has dominated the darting landscape for decades, but his time at the top of the tungsten ladder has come to an end at Alexandra Palace.

-The 57-year-old from Stoke-on-Trent may not be a winning machine anymore, but he will be out to prove that he can still mix it with the very best.
+The 57-year-old from Stoke-on-Trent may not be a winning machine he once was, but was out to prove that he can still mix it with the very best at this year's championship - and he didn't disappoint us.

-Taylor has not won darts' richest prize since 2013 and knows the curtain will come down on his time in the sport.
+Taylor, who has not won darts' richest prize since 2013, knows that this was his last chance at claiming the ultimate prize as the curtain comes down on his time in the sport.
+We salute a legend...

 1990 & 1992